 This is slightly different from your cat’s aggressive position.
 It’s easy to get confused because both stances can look almost the same, but they actually mean the opposite.

 The difference between the “big tail” stance and your cat’s aggressive posture is that your cat is in a positive mood while it exhibits the former.

 Your cat may have a bushy tail while playing or chasing a toy prey.
 A playful tail is often completely straight and slightly rounded.
 Even adult cats puff their tails during play.
-According to Gary Landsberg et al, play behaviors in cats are similar to their predatory behaviors, which include stalking, pouncing, chasing, and biting.
+According to Gary Landsberg et al., play behaviors in cats are similar to their predatory behaviors, including stalking, pouncing, chasing, and biting.

-To determine whether your cat is feeling happy or angry, pay attention to its posture and body movements.
-A “big tail” stance is often accompanied by a relaxed body, whereas aggressiveness always occurs with somebody tightness, muscle tension, ears flattening or flaring backward.
-An aggressive posture will suggest backing off, or say “I’m about to attack you.”
+To determine whether your cat feels happy or angry, pay attention to its posture and body movements.
+A “big tail” stance is often accompanied by a relaxed body, whereas aggressiveness always occurs with some degree of body tightness, muscle tension, ears flattening, or flaring backward.
+An aggressive posture will suggest backing off or say “I’m about to attack you.”